BhumBhumrapee/ray-tracing/README.md

 ### Extension to light material and rectangular shape

-Although the project was very enjoyable, this is where the fun part begins.
-Where I go try and struggle to implement things not discussed in the book by my own.
-Let's start with the light material, where I will walkthough my thinking process.
+Although the project was very enjoyable, this is where the fun part begins, where I go try and struggle to implement things not discussed in the book by my own.
+Let's start with the light material, where I will walkthrough my thinking process.

 #### Light material